Permafrost/Tundra/SERVICES.md

   given string wherever the given pattern is found.
 If not specified, no replacement will occur.
 * `$replacement.literal?` is a boolean indicating if the replacement string should be treated as a literal string.
-If false, captured groups can be referred to with dollar-sign references, such as `$1`, and other special characters may need to be escaped.
+If `false`, captured groups can be referred to with dollar-sign references, such as `$1`, and other special characters may need to be escaped.
 Defaults to `false`.